superhero/js.core/README.md

   - The default view used if none explicitly is specified
 - **raw**
   - Simply return content as it is
-- **template**
-  - Mostly used to render html content through a templating system

 What view to use can be set in the dispatched view model or in the route.